MarMall/NetworkApproaches/Instructions/Labs/LAB_20-2-A-ImplementResearchPlan_intoQualtrics.md

     - How to monitor the data collection process

+##

 ## Sub-Lab's Objective

 This lab is divided into three sub-sections (for better orientability), and in the separate sub-modules you will:

 + **Task 1: Implement your research plan (and hypothesis into a Qualtrics survey) - Lab 20-2-A**
-+ ~~Task 2: Network Data - Export from Qualtrics and Import into R - Lab 20-3-B~~
-+ ~~Task 3: Carry out exploratory network analysis in R - Lab 20-4-C~~

-(NB: preferably you have collected your own data, but in case that was not possible, or too difficult for some reason, we also provide a sample dataset in the following)
+(NB: preferably you have collected your own data, but in case that was not possible, or too difficult for some reason, we will also provide a sample dataset in the following)

 ## Estimated timing for this lab session: ~ 45 minutes